tonybutzer/harmony-docs/documentation/source/05week.md

 - migrate users to big pangeo; teach cookbook examples in the Big Pangeo
 - migrate eco users to the eco VPC mini-pangeo
 - add encryption where i have to - or decomission less important services

-- kelcy - where do you author notebooks? - use teams
+## Kelcy - where do you author notebooks?
+- Where is your S3 bucket?
+- You are working on a STAC Collection 2 Example - Right?

 ### IT Security Goal
 > Improve IT Security Compliance - with minor impacts to creativity, scaling and science